jump-dev/MathOptInterface.jl/docs/src/index.md

 of the MathOptInterface function.

-In addition, there must be a one-to-one mapping between the field names of the MathOptInterface type, and the fields in the JSON object.
+In addition, there must be a one-to-one mapping between the field names of the MathOptInterface type and the fields in the JSON object.
 However, instead of referring to variables in the model using `VariableIndex`s, the MathOptFormat version uses the string that corresponds to the name of the variable in the list `variables` (defined above).